Rajveenz2/Kiratech-Vue2/README.md

 This assigment is completed using Vue 2 , Axios and Vuetify.

-The site is hosted at :
+The site is hosted on : https://kiratech-user.netlify.app/

 ## Project setup
 ```